A Unified Hidden-Sector-Electroweak Model, Paraphotons and the X-Boson: Introduction

+The well-known model in the literature that describes only the $Z'$-heavy boson is based on the gauge symmetry $SU_{L}(2) \times U_{Y}(1) \times U(1)_{B-L}$ \cite{LangackerRMP2009,Kanemura2011,MorettiarXiv2017}, which includes a $U(1)$-extra group in the GSW model.
+The gauge sector has just one extra boson, while the Higgs is extended to include a doublet and a singlet, or bi-doublets of scalars fields.
+The fermion sector is enlarged to guarantee anomaly cancellation; for example, the introduction of right-neutrinos components and exotic fermions that could be candidates to dark matter content.

-More recently, in a particular Nuclear Physics experiment, anomalies in the decay of the excited state of $8\, \mbox{Be}^{\ast}$ to its ground state have suggested the existence of a new neutral boson, $X$, through the decay mode $8 \, \mbox{Be}^{\ast} \rightarrow 8 \, \mbox{Be} + X$ \cite{KrasPRL2016}.
+In 2016, in a particular Nuclear Physics experiment, anomalies in the decay of the excited state of $8\, \mbox{Be}^{\ast}$ to its ground state has suggested the existence of a new neutral boson, called $X$, through the decay mode $8 \, \mbox{Be}^{\ast} \rightarrow 8 \, \mbox{Be} + X$ \cite{KrasPRL2016}.
 The $X$-boson immediately decays into an electron-positron pair $X \rightarrow e^{+} \, + \, e^{-}$.
-It is a vector-type spin-1 particle, like the photon, with mass around $m_{X}=17 \, \mbox{MeV}$.
-Its origin could in principle be traced back to an extra gauge symmetry, $U(1)_{X}$, in addition to the symmetries of the SM.
-The discovery of the X-boson may be pointing to the existence of a fifth fundamental interaction in the Nature.
+It is a vector-type spin-1 neutral particle, with mass around $m_{X}=17 \, \mbox{MeV}$ that mixes with the SM photon through a kinetic term.
+Its origin could, in principle, be traced back to an extra gauge symmetry, $U(1)_{X}$, in addition to the symmetries of the SM.
+The discovery of the X-boson may be pointing to the existence of a fifth fundamental interaction in Nature.
+This is an interesting scenario in which the hypothetical fifth interaction would be accessible at the $\mbox{MeV}$-scale.